survivejs/site/drafts/redux-first-router-interview.md

 ## What does the future look like for *redux-first-router* and web development in general?
 Can you see any particular trends?

 Simultaneous server-side rendering (SSR) and code splitting will become significant.
 It's been a gritty, time-consuming problem and nobody has wanted to solve it.
-My view is that the single page application is dead, and if you're not simultaneously SSRing and splitting you're doing it wrong.
+My view is that the single page application is dead, and if you're not simultaneously SSRing and splitting you're doing it "wrong."

 Traffic from Google is the biggest driver for many businesses.
-It is the key component of basically anything online and to go without SSR is a mistake.
-Given the tools we are using are so heavy regarding bytes, it is a mistake not to split your code.
+It is a key component of basically anything online and to go without SSR is a mistake.
+Given the tools we are using are so heavy regarding bytes, it is also a mistake not to split your code.
 Both need to be done together.

 By the way, not splitting doesn't just increase bounce rates, it also compounds the *Google problem*, since Google likes fast sites.

 Until [now](https://medium.com/@faceyspacey/code-cracked-for-code-splitting-ssr-in-reactlandia-react-loadable-webpack-flush-chunks-and-1a6b0112a8b8), doing both SSR and code splitting has been a hair-pulling experience.
 Most people just gave up.
 I won't get into the nitty gritty of what the challenge is today.
-But you can read my [code cracked for SSR + Splitting article](https://medium.com/@faceyspacey/code-cracked-for-code-splitting-ssr-in-reactlandia-react-loadable-webpack-flush-chunks-and-1a6b0112a8b8) to learn why.
+But you can read my [code cracked for SSR + Splitting article](https://medium.com/@faceyspacey/code-cracked-for-code-splitting-ssr-in-reactlandia-react-loadable-webpack-flush-chunks-and-1a6b0112a8b8) and the recent [React Universal Component 2.0 launch article](https://medium.com/faceyspacey/announcing-react-universal-component-2-0-babel-plugin-universal-import-5702d59ec1f4) to learn why.

 Oh, and by the way, SSR with Redux-First Router is the most idiomatic Redux has ever been on the server.
 And due to the way my **Universal** product line works regardless of which router you use, simultaneous SSR and code splitting is a dream with Redux-First Router.
 There is still some stuff left to do, and if you've heard that splitting isn't related to routing, you've been misled.
 To do it at the highest level, you need to do prefetching.